standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### FHIR Export

 The FHIR export consists of profiles, extensions, value sets, code systems, examples, and other artifacts needed to create a FHIR IG.
 These are not the _pages_ of the IG, but rather various definitions that underlie the IG presentation.
-You must run the [IG publisher](#creating-the-implementation-guide) to create the IG.
+You must run the [HL7 IG publisher](#creating-the-implementation-guide) to create the IG.

 The FHIR export appears in the _/fhir_ subdirectory under the designated _out_ directory.
 The directory contains further subdirectories for code systems,extensions, the IG (_guide_), the logical model (_logical_), profiles, and value sets.